-There are over 100 places to eat in the Old City / Penn's Landing area of Philadelphia.
+There are countless places to eat in the Old City / Penn's Landing area of Philadelphia.
 Here are some excellent restaurants that showcase the vast array of cuisines found in this area.
 They are presented in alphabetical order.

 Perhaps Stephen Starr's greatest restaurant.
 The cuisine is modern Asian and the white décor is stunning.
 The dining room is dominated by a 10-foot Buddha.
-Executive Chef Scott Swiderski and his team create an exceptional, modern Asian cuisine prepared with French technique and spectacular presentation.
+The team create an exceptional, modern Asian cuisine prepared with French technique and spectacular presentation.
 The inventive menu incorporates the ethnic flavors of Japanese, Chinese, Vietnamese, Thai and Indian cuisines.

-Imagine yourself stepping back to Colonial Times and sitting down for a meal in the largest English-speaking city outside of London.
-With authentic décor right down to the pewter dishes tankards and servers dressed in authentic Colonial garb, you almost forget how good the food is.
-Chef Walter Staib delivers a culinary experience inspired by the customs and foods of 18th Century Colonial America.
+Imagine yourself stepping back to colonial times and sitting down for a meal.
+With authentic décor right down to the pewter dishes tankards and servers dressed in authentic colonial garb, you almost forget how good the food is.
+Chef Walter Staib delivers a culinary experience inspired by the customs and foods of 18th Century colonial America.

-Set in a restored stainless-steel 60's diner, the Continental Restaurant and Martini Bar is another Stephen Starr masterpiece and one of old city's best places for a night out.
-The Continental is known for its cosmopolitans, margaritas and 15 varieties of martinis served in a personal shaker and the menu of global tapas which include Lobster Mashed Potatoes, Seared Tuna with Mushroom Risotto and Szechuan Fried Potatoes with Chinese Mustard.
+Set in a restored stainless-steel 60's diner, the Continental Restaurant and Martini Bar is another Stephen Starr masterpiece and one of Old City's best places for a night out.
+The Continental is known for its cosmopolitans, margaritas and varieties of martinis served in a personal shaker and the menu of global tapas which include Lobster Mashed Potatoes, Seared Tuna with Mushroom Risotto and Szechuan Fried Potatoes with Chinese Mustard.

 This multiple award-winning restaurant and bar is definitely the "in" place to be.
 Just don't show up too early in the evening.

-Docked permanently on the Penn's Landing Marina, the Moshulu is the recipient of the AAA Four Diamond Award (2005, 2006) as well as being recognized with many more honors for its excellence in food, service, and décor.
-The Bongo Bar and Deck offers a relaxing al fresco setting, where you can enjoy the breezes on the riverfront while having a casual dining experience.
+Docked permanently on the Penn's Landing Marina, Moshulu is the recipient of the AAA Four Diamond Award as well as being recognized with many more honors for its excellence in food, service, and décor.
+The deck offers a relaxing al fresco setting, where you can enjoy the breezes on the riverfront while having a casual dining experience.

 Morimoto is a welcome addition to Philadelphia's dining scene.
-Karim Rashid's blends traditional Japanese design with organic and sensual elements.
+Designer Karim Rashid blends traditional Japanese aesthetic with organic and sensual elements.
 Morimoto's extraordinary cuisine integrates Western ingredients and techniques with traditional Japanese cooking such as tempura, sushi, sashimi, and yakimono.